mcoplan2/WagerBot/README.md

 ## Backlog / Upcoming Features

-fix issue with database not updating ( i.e add wait command and fix database calls )

 Format output text(report card) of Top 2 and bottom 2 as well as a list of everyone else with total gold earned to PK channel

 Make Embed more fancy